International-Data-Spaces-Association/IDSA-Rulebook/documentation/6_Legal_Dimension.md

-Based on the SITRA templates IDSA will start drafting additional components for contract templates for IDS (that will be published after this rulebook).
-Such templates will be attached to this rulebook and regularly updated reflecting new developments.
+Based on the SITRA templates IDSA will start drafting additional components for contract templates for IDS (that will be published after this Rulebook).
+Such templates will be attached to this Rulebook and regularly updated reflecting new developments.

 The IDS contract framework will not duplicate all components of the SITRA rulebook.
 The full set of SITRA rulebook templates are intended to be used in the creation and set-up of a data space, including governance models of the data ecosystem.
-These may not be necessary for the purposes of the IDSA rulebook.
+These may not be necessary for the purposes of the IDSA Rulebook.
 Therefore, the IDS contract framework will focus on additional components and guidance highlighted in different use cases of data sharing implemented under the IDS specifications.
 These may include domain-specific dataset terms of use